A computational framework for human values: A Formal Model for Value Representation

+Note that we specify the value taxonomy as a directed acyclic graph instead of the more traditional taxonomy tree because one value concept (node) may have more than one parent node.
+For example, the value `equal treatment' in the taxonomy of Figure~\ref{fig:multiple_parent_nodes} can act as a more specific concept for both the `social justice' and `equality' values (where the social justice and equality values and their being examples of the universalism value are taken from Schwartz' value hierarchies~\cite{Schwartz2012AnOO}).

-In our proposed value taxonomy, we require conditioning property nodes to be restricted to leaf nodes.
-In other words, one concrete computational understanding of a value concept (specified through a property) cannot be more general than another understanding of that value (specified through another property or label node).
-This requirement is defined as follows:
+We also require property nodes to be restricted to leaf nodes.
+In other words, the concrete grounding semantics of a value concept (specified as a property node) cannot be more general than another value concept (specified as another property or label node).
+For example, in Figure~\ref{fig:egGeneral}, the property of having one's help requests proportionate to their volunteering offers cannot be more general than abstract concepts such as balanced give and take.
+This requirement is defined formally as follows: $\nexists \; (n_{p},n_{c}) \in E \cdot n_{p} \in N_{\phi}$ .
+We introduce this condition to simplify the construction and interpretation of value taxonomies.
+Future work may relax this requirement if property subsumption mechanisms are introduced to ensure parent nodes subsume children nodes.